clairedavid/intro_to_ml/_sources/nn/model_rep_3_loss_cost.md

 ### Absolute Loss
 If there are lots of outliers in the training set, aka samples associated with a large error between the prediction and the observed values, the Mean Squared Errror will make the loss (and cost) very big.
-A preferrable choice would be to take the absolute loss:
+A preferable choice would be to take the absolute loss:
 ```{math}
 :label: lossabseq
 L \left(\;\hat{y}^{(i)}_k, y^{(i)}_k\;\right)= \left| \;\hat{y}_k^{(i)} - y_k^{(i)} \; \right|